-Washington had best summer air quality on record due to covid-19 restrictions and good weather
+Washington had best summer air quality on record because of covid-19 restrictions and good weather

 If only ozone concentrations in D.C. itself are considered, there were no Code Orange days in 2020, said Ryan Stauffer, a researcher specializing in air pollution at NASA.

-In an interview, Stauffer explained ozone levels were depressed locally not only because of the weather and covid-19 restrictions but also from reduced emissions all over the world, which curbed pollution transport into the region.
+In an interview, Stauffer explained ozone levels were depressed locally not only because of the weather and covid-19 restrictions but also from reduced emissions all over the world.

 “Emissions went down everywhere, so ozone transport was reduced,” Stauffer said.
 “The air entering the U.S. had low ozone to begin with.
 Everything came together to lead to the cleanest air we’ve ever had.”

 Despite the dearth of Code Orange days, the Council of Governments reported that ozone levels in the Washington region still exceeded federal standards.
-“We’re close, but we still have work to do,” Desimone said.
+“We’re close [to meeting the standards], but we still have work to do,” Desimone said.

 Particle pollution, which is distinct from ozone, was also generally low over the summer and is in general decline.
 However, because of emissions from fireworks, Washington posted Code Red levels of particle pollution on July 4.